hsigeman/findZX/README.md

 The output is stored under results/AloPal_test ("AloPal_test" comes from the [configuration file](#test_config)).
 This directory contain both intermediate files (such as BAM files and VCF files) and the final output files (tables and plots).

-When running XYZWfinder, the final output files can be found here:
+When running findZX, the final output files can be found here:

     ls results/AloPal_test/output/no-synteny/

-When running XYZWfinder-synteny, the final output files can be found here:
+When running findZX-synteny, the final output files can be found here:

     ls results/AloPal_test/output/synteny/